 Customize the video thumbnail

 Each video that you upload to ApsaraVideo VOD has a thumbnail.
 ApsaraVideo VOD provides multiple methods for you to change the thumbnail.
 Before you upload a video, you can specify an image or a video snapshot as the thumbnail.
-You can also change the thumbnail after the video is uploaded.
-You can configure the video thumbnail by using one of the following methods:
+You can change the thumbnail after the video is uploaded.
+You can customize the video thumbnail by using one of the following methods:

 • Configure the video thumbnail in the ApsaraVideo VOD console.
 For more information, see Set the video thumbnail.